PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 ***
 ## Adapt Synapse config to use Postgresql
 Now as we have created the db and a user to be able to connect, we need to change the synapse config to use it:
-Open /etc/matrix-synapse/homeserver.yaml
+`$ sudo nano /etc/matrix-synapse/homeserver.yaml`

-Before the change it should look like
+Before the change it should look like this:
 ```
 # Database configuration
 database: